fishcus/KAP-manual/en/integration/bi/obiee/obiee_11g.en.md

      ![](../../images/OBIEE/query_result_2.png)

-> **Notes**：
+### Notes
-> 1. According to the BIEE development specification, the model created on the client side needs **at least two** tables, >otherwise the upload model will cause BIEE failed to start the service.
+1. According to the BIEE development specification, the model created on the client side needs **at least two** tables, >otherwise the upload model will cause BIEE failed to start the service.
-> 2. Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to a database in the >project.
+2. Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to a database in the >project.
 Use **Create Direct Database Query** when connecting to a pool query to avoid this problem.